tushgpats/VSD_IITGN_ISM_RISC-V-SoC_Tapeout_Program/Week0/Task0/README.md

     graphviz xdot pkg-config python3 libboost-system-dev \
     libboost-python-dev libboost-filesystem-dev zlib1g-dev
 $ make config-gcc
-# Yosys build depends on a Git submodule called abc, which hasn't been initialized yet.
-You need to run the following command before running make
+# Yosys build depends on a Git submodule called abc, which has not been initialized yet.
+# So You will need to run the following command before running make
 $ git submodule update --init --recursive
 $ make
 $ sudo make install